codesoap/httpipe/README.md

 that it works well with UNIX tools and is easy to implement with common libraries.

-# Uses
-The goal of httpipe is to enable the creation of tools around HTTP that follow the UNIX philosophy.
-By using this common format, multiple simple tools can be used together to create complex interactions with HTTP servers and to analyze the results.

-One common use case for such tools could be the penetration testing of web applications.
-A handful of simple tools could be combined in different ways to perform these tasks:
-- Fuzzing subdomains, paths, header parameters, etc.
-- Collecting, filtering and analyzing responses for a stream of requests
-- Crawling
-- Monitoring an endpoint over time
-- Load testing
-- Running a chain of requests that each incorporate information from previous responses

 # Basics
 A httpipe communication is a unidirectional stream of JSON objects, one per line.
 Each JSON object contains the information about one